-The minimum installation consists of one machine running the CloudPlatform Management Server and another machine to act as the cloud infrastructure (in this case, a very simple infrastructure consisting of one host running hypervisor software).
+The minimum production installation consists of one machine running the CloudPlatform Management Server and another machine to act as the cloud infrastructure (in this case, a very simple infrastructure consisting of one host running hypervisor software).
+In a trial installation, a single machine can act as both the Management Server and the hypervisor host (using the KVM hypervisor).